Sex and Drugs and Rock and roll. PART 1

 Straight Women and Straight Sex

-We live in a liberal democracy in a post-internet age and are lucky to have pretty extensive access to every conceivable viewpoint.
+We live in a liberal democracy in a post-internet age, and are lucky to have pretty extensive access to every conceivable viewpoint.
 We can read or hear people saying stuff we find totally abhorrent as well as stuff we agree with.
-Coming across seriously obnoxious viewpoints and having to acknowledge, sadly, that some people in our liberal democracy are seemingly totally reactionary and ridiculous, is a price we pay for a free-speech society.
-Whatever side our view-point may come down on regarding the complex subject matter of how sex should be perceived and what we should or shouldn’t approve of, it is wise to remember that really, on the whole, other peoples sex-lives are none of our business.
-We are all fascinated by them though because they link to our pleasure seeking synapses.
-This generally creates fun yet trivial shock horror type gossip on the one hand, or some smug moral judgement on the other.
-It can also lead to some over the top and unwanted interference in people’s private lives.
-The fact is, in 2017 many sexual practices that were previously off limits are now rampant.
+Coming across some seriously obnoxious viewpoints, and having to acknowledge, (sadly,) that some people in our liberal democracy are totally reactionary and ridiculous, is a price we pay for a free-speech society.
+Whatever side our view-point may come down on regarding the complex subject matter of how sex should be perceived, it is wise to remember that really, on the whole, other peoples sex-lives are none of our business.
+We are all fascinated by them though, because they link to our pleasure seeking synapses.
+They generally create fun, yet trivial shock horror type gossip on the one hand, or some smug moral judgement on the other.
+This can also lead to some over the top and unwanted interference in people’s private lives.
+The fact is, nowadays many sexual practices that were previously off limits, are now rampant.
 We have a freedom to explore our sexuality which is almost without boundaries.
 There are no finite positions on how to view sexual relations.
 There are merely trade-offs in terms of moral and ethical questions that may need careful consideration.

-I personally don’t care what I am called because trying to censor my freedom of speech by shaming me really is something that won’t wash with me.
+I personally don’t care what I am called because trying to censor my freedom of speech by shaming me, really is something that won’t wash with me.
 Throughout my life when trying to challenge accepted thinking to move things forward and change things for what I believe to be the better, I have had people trying to shut me up on a number of occasions.
 I believe we either persuade people to our viewpoint by debate and discussion or we don’t.
 Discussion has obviously persuaded me to change my own mind on numerous occasions.
 Because I don’t have a career in the public spotlight that could be ruined, I am happy stating that things are complicated, and every case should be looked at differently for example.
-Remember that poor Judy Finnegan?
-She got twitter-stormed and consequently media shamed (due to the abundance of lazy journalism in the press) for talking common sense.
-Her words were ridiculously misrepresented in 140 characters or less.
-She was forced to apologise and assure everyone that she (like any reasonable human being) seriously thought rape and sexual assault was really bad

 - We are living in a dangerous rape culture in the UK and in North America.